InnoSWP/b21-02-anonymous-feedback/README.md

 4. Collect feedback from students

 **For student:**
-1. Go to the link sent by the instructor
+1. Go to join link sent by the instructor
 2. Сlick on the "start" button
 3. Leave feedback